 ◆ ◆ ◆

 William Cox is an artist with a calling to shed light on societal issues that deserve a voice and require advocacy in order to be heard.With this work, he has taken a risk to bring the controversial issue of self-injury into public view.
 William’s ability to gain the complete trust of twelve women who cut themselves as a means of coping, is extraordinarily admirable.
-The women found healing in the environment of dignity that William provided.
-His belief in the poignant resiliency of the human spirit inspired a relationship of deep honoring and safety, allowing the women to reveal their nude and scared bodies to him, and perhaps begin healing the deepest wounding of their souls.
+The women found healing in the collaborative environment of dignity that was provided.
+His belief in the poignant resiliency of the human spirit inspired a relationship of deep honoring and safety, allowing the women to reveal their nude and scared bodies , and perhaps begin healing their deepest wounding.

 This unique and powerful series breaks new ground by raising awareness about the realities of self-injury through the honesty and bravery of these women.
 As frightening as this may be, it may also be healing and liberating.
 As a Clinical Psychologist who specializes in treating teenagers and adults who are cutting themselves, much of my work involves breaking through the culture of secrecy that holds great power in containing and perpetuating the ritual of self injury.
 However, once the secret is exposed, secrecy is stripped of its protective dominance.
 Once the behavior is revealed, the deep soul/body wounding can become the seeding ground for the resilient and authentic self to emerge.
 This work is important in that it has the potential to de-stigmatize cutting and foster more compassionate understanding for people who self-injure.
 Cutting does not define or describe the totality of a person’s identity.
 It is behavior that expresses aspects of a person’s mental health.
 The people who I treat for self injury are among the most kind, amazing, and dynamic people I have ever met, and, they cut themselves.In terms of pathology, the organizational language used by the mental health community, cutting is often conceptualized under the same umbrella as eating disorders, addictive use of drugs and alcohol,compulsive gambling, compulsive sex, and other behaviors that serve as self-destructive coping mechanisms.
 Many of these coping mechanisms have been studied and discussed over time, leading to greater understanding and treatment strategies.
 Research and dialogue about cutting are at the beginning stages in this larger mental health discourse, and information is very slowly being disseminated to the public.
 Those in the mental health field know that cutting is linked to difficulties in regulating strong emotions, difficulties with self-soothing, and coping with stress.
 Whereas cutting is not physically addictive,it often becomes a compulsive behavior in that the more one cuts the more one will crave the specific relief that cutting provides.
 Mental health conditions often associated with cutting are Mood Disorders (Depression, Bipolar), Eating Disorders,Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorder, Dissociative Disorders, Anxiety Disorders, and Borderline Personality Disorder.
 Suicidality and a history of sexual abuse areal so not uncommon in people who cut.
 It is estimated that there may be 3 million self-harmers in the U.S. today.
 Studies suggest that 13% to 25% of adolescents and young adults surveyed in schools have a history of self-injury(Rodham & Hawton, 2009).
 A study conducted by Cornell University (Whitlock, Muehlenkamp, et al., 2011) stated that 15.3% of the study participants reported a history of self-injury and 6.8 had self-injured within the previous year.
 The average age for starting self-injury was 15.2 years old (Whitlock, Muehlenkamp, et al., 2011).
 In my work with clients, I have come to understand that cutting serves many functions depending on the unique circumstances and life story of each person.